giraffe0x/portfolio/README.md

 # Nicholas Chew "giraffe"
-I currently audit Solidity and Rust codebases at [@GuardianAudits](https://twitter.com/GuardianAudits), and occasionally compete in audit contests on platforms like Code4rena, Sherlock and Cantina.
+I currently audit smart contracts at [@GuardianAudits](https://twitter.com/GuardianAudits), and occasionally compete in audit contests on platforms like Code4rena, Sherlock and Cantina.

 Before that, I worked as a Solidity developer at a DeFi protocol, where I built and maintained yield-staking vaults.